freemn-del/freemn-del.github.io/Q&A.md

 Enumeration is a process which establishes an active connection to the target hosts to discover potential attack vectors in the system, and the same can be used for further exploitation of the system.
 What type of enumeration is used to get shared resources on individual hosts on the network and a list of computers belonging to the domain?

 Ans: `Netbios enumeration`

 exp: `NetBIOS stands for Network Basic Input Output System.
 It Allows computer communication over a LAN and allows them to share files`

+A bank stores and processes sensitive privacy information related to home loans.
+However, auditing has never been enabled on the system.
+What is the first step that the bank should take before enabling the audit feature?
+Ans: `PKI`

+Let's assume that you decided to use PKI to protect the email you will send.
+At what layer of the OSI model will this message be encrypted and decrypted?
+Ans: `Presentation layer`

+hich of the following is the best countermeasure to encrypting ransomwares?
+Ans: `Keep some generation of off-line backup`

+Identify a low tech way of gaining unauthorized access to information?
+Ans: `Social engineering`

+What social engineering principle could contribute to the effectiveness of a deceptive call from the help desk?
+Ans: `Authority`

+Which of the following categories of password attacks does not rely on technical hacking skills or system exploitation knowledge, encompassing methods like shoulder surfing, social engineering, and dumpster diving?
+Ans: `Non-electronic attacks`

+The purpose of a security policy is `_________`.
+Ans: `Providing high-level guidance on the role of security`

+Auke, a Network Administrator, has approached you seeking guidance on a tool that can assist him in conducting SNMP inquiries across the network.
+Which of these tools would fulfill his requirement for SNMP enumeration?
+Ans: `SolarWinds IP Network Browser`
+	`SNScan`
+	`SNMPUtil`

+DNS cache snooping is a process of determining if the specified resource address is present in the DNS cache records.
+It may be useful during the examination of the network to determine what software update resources are used, thus discovering what software is installed.
+What command is used to determine if the entry is present in DNS cache?
+Ans: `nslookup -norecursive update.antivirus.com`

+Choose the option best defining "covering your tracks".
+Ans: `Concealing activity`

+What type of address translation scheme enables a consistent mapping of a single public IP address to an individual machine on an internal network, facilitating "server publishing"?
+Ans: `Static Network Address Translation`

+Which hardware component is essential for the proper operation of an IDS/IPS system or a proxy server?
+Ans: `They must be dual-homed`.

+In the context of wireless security, which option represents a security layer in which per-frame or per-packet authentication is employed to safeguard against Man-in-the-Middle (MITM) attacks, ensuring that an attacker cannot eavesdrop on data when two legitimate users are engaged in communication?
+Ans: `Connection security`

+Which of the following does a buffer overflow attempt to control?
+Ans: `Instruction pointer`

 What is the purpose of the following command?
 `net use targetipc$ “” /u:””`